quicwg/base-drafts/draft-ietf-quic-tls.md

 during and immediately after the handshake.

-Even if old keys are available, those keys MUST NOT be used to protect packets with packets that have higher packet numbers than packets that were protected with newer keys.
+Even if old keys are available, those keys MUST NOT be used to protect packets that have higher packet numbers than packets that were protected with newer keys.
 An endpoint that successfully removes protection with old keys when newer keys were used for packets with lower packet numbers MUST treat this as a connection error of type KEY_UPDATE_ERROR.

 An endpoint SHOULD retain old read keys for a period of no more than three times the current PTO.
 After this period, old read keys and their corresponding secrets SHOULD be discarded.

-An endpoint that receives a packet protected with old keys that includes an acknowledgement for a packet protected with newer keys MAY treat that as a connection error of type KEY_UPDATE_ERROR.
+An endpoint that receives an acknowledgement for a packet protected with new keys in a packet protected with older keys MAY treat that as a connection error of type KEY_UPDATE_ERROR.

 ## Key Update Frequency